thoth-tech/documentation/docs/OnTrack/Multiple Organisations/Design Documentation.md

 The incorporation of multiple organisations into the OnTrack server is a significant enhancement that enhances the system's flexibility and scalability.
-By following the design outlined in this document and implementing it effectively, the OnTrack system will provide a powerful solution for managing multiple organisations while maintaining data security and access control.
+By following the design outlined in this document and implementing it effectively, OnTrack will provide a powerful solution for managing multiple organisations while maintaining data security and access control.
 This design document serves as a roadmap for achieving these goals and delivering a feature-rich, user-friendly system.